 5. Agricultural income:

 Any income earned from agricultural activities is exempt from tax.
-For example- revenue from land, amount through a farm field, the amount received from agriculture products, income from the sale of seeds, etc.
+For example, revenue from land, amount through a farm field, the amount received from agricultural products, income from the sale of seeds, etc.

 6. Inheritance amount: